Place of Origin: United States

 I truly enjoy the satisfaction of recreating all types of cuisine at home.
 Homemade pizza isn’t a new territory for me and my first encounter was running down to my neighbors every Friday when I was a little girl and devouring her fantastic handmade pies.
 I’ve heard of grilling pizza for a while now and it seemed like an idea that was just way too cool to be real… until now.

 Grilling, to me, is one of the easiest and fastest ways to get a delicious, crunchy on the bottom, chewy in the center pizza.
 I’ve become pretty reliant on my pellet grill/smoker.
-They making grilling so incredibly easy!
+They make grilling so incredibly easy!
 I’m not a fan of propane and charcoal is just too time consuming for me on nights that I just need to have a grilled meal.
 Wood pellets add a nice smokey flavor to your food yet still get the grill hot enough to adorn anything you throw in there with lovely little grill marks.
 This is what I used to grill my pizza and this new recipe has been added to my meal rotation.

 I was so caught up in the excitement of making pizza on the grill that I only took one picture.
 To be honest, I’m surprised I took the time to even snap a photograph of the finished product before diving in.